-Located 2.5 miles south of I-10 along the east bank of the Trinity River, the this recreation area and center is also the location of the administrative office for the Wallisville Lake Project.
+Located 2.5 miles south of I-10 along the east bank of the Trinity River, this recreation area and center is also the location of the administrative office for the Wallisville Lake Project.
 This site has numerous facilities including picnic areas, an observation tower, boat ramps, a fishing pier, and restrooms.
 The area is an ideal location to see gulls, terns, swallows, wading birds and Brown Pelicans.
 Latest bird sightings available at the visitor center.

 JJ Mayes Wildlife Trace - Wallisville Lake Project

 A 4-mile-long driving and walking nature trail complex located along the west bank of the Trinity River, this site places you right in the middle of the brackish marshes and riparian habitats of the Wallisville Lake Project.
 The Trace offers a variety of ways to view the wildlife of the area.
-The driving trail along the top of a leave allows you to look down on the marsh, the boardwalks place you at eye level with the marsh, while the trail along the Trinity River in the riparian habitat allows you to be in close proximity with a large variety of songbirds.
+The driving trail along the top of a levee allows you to look down on the marsh, the boardwalks place you at eye level with the marsh, while the trail along the Trinity River in the riparian habitat allows you to be in close proximity with a large variety of songbirds.
 Picnic facilities, observation platforms, and restrooms are available.
 Wading birds and waterfowl can always be found along the Trace.
 In the spring and fall the Sawmill Trail along the Trinity River is an ideal location to observe migratory songbirds.

 Mouth of the Trinity River Waterbird Rookery - Wallisville Lake Project

 Located just east of the Trinity River and south of I-10, as many as 12 species of colonial waterbirds nest and raise their young at the rookery.
 In addition to the colonial waterbirds, the rookery is a great location to observe seasonal waterfowl and alligators.
 In order to protect the wildlife of the area fishing is prohibited and we ask that you do not feed the alligators.

 Hugo Point Park - Wallisville Lake Project

 The boat ramps located in the park are a great jumping off point for boat trips into the marsh where a large variety of raptors and shorebirds can be viewed.
 In addition to the trails and an observation tower overlooking brackish marshes and Old River Lake, the park also contains picnic facilities and restrooms.

 Anahuac Pumping Station

 The Chambers-Liberty Counties Navigation District has developed a nature trail along the levee that impounds Lake Anahuac.
 Public parking is available at the beginning of the levee, and foot traffic is allowed during daylight hours.
 The trail is bordered by woodlands, fresh and brackish marshes, and the open waters of Trinity Bay and Lake Anahuac.

 Fort Anahuac Park

 Return east on TX 61 to S. Main, then go south on S. Main to Fort Anahuac Park.

 Double Bayou Park

 During migrations (particularly during the spring), no park or sanctuary is too insignificant to discount in a search for migrant landbirds.
 Migrants can occur ANYWHERE, so take a chance!

-Smith Point & Robbins Park
+Smith Point and James H. Robbins Memorial Park

 Continue east on Eagle Ferry Rd. to FM 562.
 Go south on FM 562 to its intersection with FM 1985, then veer right/west to continue on FM 562 to Smith Point Rd.
 Smith Point is one of the most isolated and undeveloped coastal peninsulas left along the Texas coast.
 The marshes and open grasslands along FM 562 are productive throughout the year.
 Travel west on Smith Point Rd. to Hawkins Camp Rd., then go north on Hawkins Camp to James H. Robbins Memorial Park.

 This WMA is famous for the daily hawk watches that are conducted here from August 15 to November 15.
 These watches are sponsored by the Gulf Coast Bird Observatory and Hawk Watch International (contact GCBO at 979-480-0999 for information).
 No autumn trip to the Texas coast is complete without joining one of these coastal hawk watches for a day.
 In addition to the tens of thousands of Mississippi Kites, Broad-winged Hawks, Swainson's Hawks, falcons, and accipiters that are seen annually, species such as Swallow-tailed Kite are seen in small numbers.
 In addition the Smith Point Hawk Watch has tallied many unusual species including Hook-billed Kite, Harris's Hawk, Ferruginous Hawk, and Golden Eagle.
 The oaks here attract many migrant landbirds after a fall cold front.
 The numbers of Blue-gray Gnatcatchers can be staggering.
 It is an excellent place to see fall migration in action.

-Anahuac NWR (Main Entrance)
+Anahuac National Wildlife Refuge (Main Entrance)

 Anahuac NWR is one of the premier waterfowl refuges on the Texas coast.
 Greater White-fronted and Snow goose flocks (with a few Ross' mixed in) crowd the marshes and wet fields throughout the winter.
 After entering the refuge, travel the first road to the west toward Shoveler Pond Auto-Tour Loop.
 Least Bitterns (in summer), American Bitterns (in winter and migration), and Marsh Wrens (in summer) are common in these cattail marshes.
 Check the open waters of Shoveler Pond for Canvasbacks and Redheads (Masked Ducks have bred here in the past).
 Common and Purple gallinules are abundant breeders in the marshes that border the tour loop.
 American alligators and an occasional river otter can also be found here, swimming and sunbathing.
 After returning to the main entrance road, continue south toward East Bay.
 Short-eared Owls patrol these coastal prairies in the winter and spring (look around sunset).
 Sprague's Pipits winter along the road east of Crossover Rd.
-Finally, the seemingly endless marshes in Anahuac are home to all of the regular rails in the U.S. _ Clappers, Kings, Virginias, and Soras are all regularly seen here in spring.
+Finally, the seemingly endless marshes in Anahuac are home to all of the regular rails in the U.S.—Clappers, Kings, Virginias, and Soras are all regularly seen here in spring.